faasten/faasten/experiments/README.md

 One is using `snapctr --requests_file <workload.json>` and the other is using a TCP load generator.
 You can see examples of both in `run_experiment_filegateway.sh` and `run_experiment_tcpgateway.sh`.

 You can limit how much memory `snapctr` uses with the `--mem` option.
+The amount of available memory limits how many VMs `snapctr` can allocate.

 ## Input workload file through `--requests_file` to `snapctr`